sunny-chung/hello-http/README.md

 [![License](https://img.shields.io/github/license/sunny-chung/hello-http)](LICENSE)

-This is a cross-platform desktop application for testing HTTP APIs.
+This is a cross-platform desktop application for testing HTTP API and WebSocket endpoints.
 This is an alternative to Postman, Insomnia REST, etc.

 ![Screenshot 1](doc/screenshot1.png)
 ![Screenshot 2](doc/screenshot2.png)